nathanjhood/Biquads/README.md

 Instead of this array of potential disasters, the above formula presents a classical way to manipulate three out of four coefficients, all at the same time, by using just a single parameter acting them all.

 Our value "⍵" ("omega"), *is* this new parameter.
 As the value of "⍵" changes, so does the centre frequency (the writer refers to the -3dB point as centre frequency) of the filter.
-So with this formula, we have infact retained our "degrees of freedom", yet restricted user input to a much more simple, sensible, singular control parameter; the pot turns clockwise, the centre frequency increases.
+So with this formula, we have infact retained our "degrees of freedom", yet restricted user input to a much more simple, sensible, singular control parameter; one pot which, as it turns clockwise, the centre frequency increases.

-To deonstrate that we have infact retained (and exponentially increased) our "degrees of freedom, let's perform a sort of inversion of this formula but retain the simple one-control function of it:
+To demonstrate that we have infact retained (and exponentially increased) our "degrees of freedom", let's perform a sort of inversion of this formula but retain the simple one-control function of it:

 + 1st-order High Pass Filter